mampfes/hacs_waste_collection_schedule/doc/source/egn_abfallkalender_de.md

         district: DISTRICT_NAME
         street: STREET_NAME
         housenumber: HOUSE_NUMBER
-        days: MAX_DAYS
 ```

-The arguments can be found above the calander after generating one [here](https://www.egn-abfallkalender.de/kalender#skill-setup-form).
+The arguments can be found above the calendar after generating one [here](https://www.egn-abfallkalender.de/kalender#skill-setup-form).
 Select your city, street and enter your housenumber to show the schedule for your address.
-The complete information you need are displayed above the calander view in the format "für \<Street> \<Housenumber>, \<City> (\<District>)".
+The complete information you need are displayed above the calendar view in the format `für <street> <housenumber>, <city> (<district>)`.
 See also examples below.

 ### Configuration Variables